what we do

 Foster parents and relative caregivers play a pivotal role in making children in their homes feel safe and nurtured.
 Their role is invaluable as they provide care and advocacy for children placed in their home.
 Foster parents and caregivers in SBC are offered support to help maintain placements and to help children in their homes flourish and thrive mentally, emotionally and developmentally.
 Further, SBC strives to help foster parents and caregivers nurture healthy relationships among children and their biological parents, siblings and extended family.
 SBC seeks foster parents and caregivers who are committed to reunification when it is in the best interest of the child and we hope to support ongoing relationships between biological parents and foster parents post-reunification when possible.
 Both foster parents and biological parents play valuable, albeit different, roles in each child’s life and that value should be emphasized and promoted by the SBC Team.
 Monthly Child and Family Team Meetings are held to ensure all team members’ voices are heard and to ensure we are remaining focused on the needs of the parents, the children and on the permanency of the child.

 Finally, SBC seeks to understand the impact of our work by focusing on data collection to support our outcomes.
 Data collection occurs on multiple levels within Tennessee SBCs.
 The SBC Coordinator enters information into a data system regularly.
 The AOC collects that data and provides it to the Department of Children’s Services (DCS) who publish an annual report capturing the year in review and the overall impact of the SBCs statewide.
-Further, the Vanderbilt Center of Excellence (COE) offers Technical Assistance with the implementation of the Child Assessment of Strengths and Needs 0-4 (CANS 0-4) and provides analysis regularly on the state level and to local courts as requested.
+Further, the Vanderbilt Center of Excellence (COE) offers Technical Assistance with the implementation of the Toddler and Infant Needs and Strengths assessment (TINS) and provides analysis regularly on the state level and to local courts as requested.
 The Vanderbilt COE also supports DCS in analyzing custodial data trends and how SBC data statewide compares to cases handled in our typical child welfare system.
 As this partnership continues, the Vanderbilt COE is committed to providing county specific data to Knox County to determine the direct impact of SBCs work in our community.